Police: Officers may have been lured into deadly ambush

 BRISTOL, Conn.
-(AP) — Two police officers who were shot dead in Connecticut were apparently drawn into an ambush by an emergency call about possible domestic violence, authorities said Thursday.
+(AP) — Two police officers who were shot dead in Connecticut had apparently been drawn into an ambush by an emergency call about possible domestic violence, authorities said Thursday.
 A third officer was wounded in the gunfire.

 State police said in a release that the 911 call Wednesday night about a dispute between two siblings appears to have been “a deliberate act to lure law enforcement to the scene” in Bristol.

-Note: This story was first published Oct.
-13, 2022.
-It was updated Oct.
-14, 2022, to correct the last time a police officer was fatally shot while on duty in Connecticut.
-It occurred in 2004, not in 1918.
-The story was previously updated to correct the spelling of the name of the wounded officer.
-His name is Alec Iurato, not Alex Iarato.